Dynamic choosability of triangle-free graphs and sparse random graphs: Introduction

-A \emph{proper $k$-coloring} of a graph $G$ is an assignment $f:V(G) \longrightarrow \{1,2, \ldots, k\}$ such that $f(u), f(v)$ are different whenever $u,v$ are adjacent in $G$.
-The smallest number $k$ such that a proper $k$-coloring of $G$ exists is called the \emph{chromatic number} of $G$, denoted by $\chi(G)$, which has been one of the most popular graph invariants in history.
+A \emph{proper $k$-coloring} of a graph $G$ is an assignment $f : V(G) \longrightarrow C$ with a set $C$ of $k$ colors such that $f(u), f(v)$ are different whenever $u,v$ are adjacent in $G$.
+The smallest number $k$ such that a proper $k$-coloring of $G$ exists is called the \emph{chromatic number} of $G$, denoted by $\chi(G)$, which is one of the most important graph parameters.